Squadrick/squadrick.github.io/_posts/2020-05-24-going-faster-than-memcpy.md

 Stick to `std::memcpy`.
 It delivers great performance while also adapting to the hardware architecture, and makes no assumptions about the memory alignment.

 If performance truly matters, then you might want to consider using a more specific non-genetic implementation with alignment requirements.
-The streaming prefetching copy works the best for larger copies (>1MB), but the performance for small sizes is abyssal.
-Swapping from `std::memcpy` to `_avx_async_pf_cpy` for publishing a large pointcloud improved performance significantly.
+The streaming prefetching copy works the best for larger copies (>1MB), but the performance for small sizes is abyssal, but `memcpy` matches its performance.
+For small to medium sizes Unrolled AVX absolutely dominates, but as for larger messages, it is slower than the streaming alternatives.
+The regular `RepMovsb` is by far the worst overall performer as excepted.

-A generic streaming memory copy algorithm with prefetching is on the roadmap for better large message performance.
+Unrolling definitely improves performance in most cases by about 5-10%.
+The only case where the unrolled version is slower than rolled version is for `AvxCopier` with data size of 32B, which the unrolled version is 25% slower.
+The rolled version will do a single AVX-256 load/store and a conditional check.
+The unrolled version will do 4 AVX-256 load/stores and a conditional check.

 ### Code

 Code for all the methods is included in the library conforming to the above mentioned API.
-To actively warn about the danger of using these custom copiers I have named this file [`dragons.h`](https://github.com/Squadrick/shadesmar/blob/master/include/shadesmar/memory/dragons.h), with any apt message: *Here be dragons*.
+To actively warn about the danger of using these custom copiers I have named this file [`dragons.h`](https://github.com/Squadrick/shadesmar/blob/master/include/shadesmar/memory/dragons.h), with an apt message: *Here be dragons*.